atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 * Trusted, consistent source of answers
 * Easier and less timely to maintain

-Data Lake data is pile of products in your building
+Data Lake data is the pile of products in your building

 Data Warehouse is those products sorted, shelved, and tagged